-- There is no public transport on Christmas Day and almost all London attractions are closed.
+- Public transport in London does not run on Christmas Day, and all London attractions are closed.

-- Public transport to and around London is reduced over the Christmas and New Year period so plan your journey in advance.
+- Over the Christmas and New Year period, public transport to and around London is reduced, so plan your journey in advance.

 - Central London is extremely busy on New Year's Eve, and public transport is limited on New Year's Day.

 Christmas transport and travel